getreu/tp-note/docs/source/tpnote--manual.md

 ## Windows file explorer configuration

-_Tp-Note_ is distributed with a Microsoft Windows Installler package `tp-note-x.x.x-x86_64.msi`, which automates the following key registration.
+_Tp-Note_ is distributed with a Microsoft Windows Installer package `tpnote-x.x.x-x86_64.msi`, which automates the following key registration.
 Omit this section if you have installed _Tp-Note_ through this `.msi` package!

 1. Make the directory `C:\Windows\tpnote\bin\` and move `tpnote.exe`
    into it.

-2. Open the *notepad* text editor and paste the following registry-key into it.
+2. Open the *notepad* text editor and paste the following registry key into it.

         Windows Registry Editor Version 5.00